API Documentation

 February 2026

-- Alpha release: internet and cell lookup endpoints, no keys, tight IP rate limits.
+- Alpha release with internet and cell lookup endpoints.

 For internet availability, a provider is listed if it's expected to serve at least one address within the cell, and speed values are the highest reported within it.
 Accordingly, a provider listed in a given cell may not serve every address in the cell, and speeds at some addresses may fall short of the reported max speed for that cell. ↩